In 2019 the event focused on the packaging of all the new innovation under the theme 'Simplicity - the new innovation'.

 "Examine your purpose and adapt your goals accordingly.
 Diverse teams are more innovative and smarter.
 But if that is the only reason you are working with diversity, I think you are going to fail."

-They way to get the women to stay within the industry is absolutely possible, but it will be expensive for some, since many companies have a bigger party budget than diversion budget.
+It is possible to get women to stay in the industry, but it will be expensive for some, since many companies have a bigger party budget than diversion budget.
 But it has to be done, according to Malin Frithiofsson:

 "Equality in tech is a democracy issue.
 Tech is no longer an option but the people behind it are not elected in a democratic process.
 So the people in the room when new innovation is made, have a huge responsibility.
 Women are needed in the business, not least to make sure that the men trying to act in a bigoted way or keep missing the female perspective won’t be left alone in the important processes that are tech."